vikramsm/imported-malaria-monitor/README_Sprint3.md

 - Derek: Implemented basic API functionality using TDD
 - Fatma: worked on adding year to the month
-- Karen:
+- Karen: Merge malaria data with geoJson data for the map display
-- Vikram:
+- Vikram: Build navigation options for the front end

 ### What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?
 Annotate your team's response so it's clear which team members plan to do which activities.

 - Derek: Implement getMap request for all counties and case types using BDD
 - Fatma: Write Documentation (readme and trello)
-- Karen:
+- Karen: The front UI query to retrieve back end by case type
-- Vikram:
+- Vikram: Ensure quality on both font and back end

 ### Impediments we had and how we removed them
 There were two impediments we faced this sprint and we addressed them as follows: